API References

 • Each edge represents a synaptic connection or a stimulus.
 Its metadata includes:

-• type: Type of the edge, ':firetog' for SpikingSynapse, ':norm' for SynapseNormalization, or ':stim' for a stimulus.
+• type: Type of the edge, ':firetog' for SpikingSynapse, ':meta' for SynapseNormalization, or ':stim' for a stimulus.

 • name: Name of the edge, formatted as "fromvertexname to tovertexname".